chauhan-akash/recommender_systems/README.md

  - Personalized recommender system : User User based movie recommender
  - Personalized recommender system : Item Item based movie recommender
  - Evaluating recommender system : comparing the two algorithms 'User User' and 'Item Item' recommender using prediction accuracy metrics - RMSE and MAE
+ - Evaluating recommender system : comparing the two algorithms 'User User' and 'Item Item' recommender using rank aware metrics - MAP and MRR

  The datasets used in the workbooks are placed in the folder - data